 Spain loves a good celebration—as evidenced by the abundance of Spanish holidays and traditions throughout the year.
 Every festivo is a chance to relax, spend time with family and friends, and enjoy all kinds of traditional treats!
+Here's our guide to holiday foods in Spain.

 Many people are surprised by the sheer number of holidays in Spain.
 It seems like as soon as one ends, there’s already another coming up on the calendar.
 Each municipality has up to 14 festivos (public holidays) per year, including regional, national, and religious celebrations.